No Scrubs: The Benefits Of Dry Body Brushing

-Dry brushing isn't something that we'd usually factor into our daily routine.
-When we have 10 minutes to hop in and out of the shower before gulping down a coffee and catching the bus, our morning ritual doesn't extend much further than shampoo, conditioner, body wash and face wash.
+Dry brushing isn't something that we'd usually factor into our daily shower routine.
+When we have 10 minutes to hop in and out of the shower before gulping down a coffee and catching the bus, our morning ritual doesn't extend much further than a shampoo, conditioner, body wash and cleanse.

 Advertisement